umbraco/UmbracoDocs/13/umbraco-engage/tutorials/set-up-your-first-ab-test.md

   Umbraco Engage everything can be configured from the backoffice.
 ---

-# 8 steps towards the ideal A/B test
+# Set up your first A/B Test

-In this tutorial, you will go through the necessary steps for setting up and configuring an A/B test on your Umbraco website.&#x20;
+In this tutorial, you will go through the necessary steps for setting up and configuring an A/B test on your Umbraco website.

 Before you start, it is recommended to read the [What is A/B Testing article](../marketers-and-editors/ab-testing/what-is-ab-testing.md) to get familiar with the concept.